-A common barrier for property owners to pursue an installation project is a lack of information about their homes or buildings, especially in underserved communities.
+A common barrier for property owners to pursue EVSE installation is a lack of information about their homes or buildings, especially in underserved communities.
 This data gap includes both the electrical infrastructure in their buildings, and their energy use.
-Baseline electrical information is needed before an

-EV charger installation project can be pursued.
+Baseline electrical information is needed before an EV charger installation project can be pursued.
 If building owners and operators have a clear understanding of the electrical upgrades needed to add EV charging, they may be able to incorporate charging capacity as part of other building retrofits.

-The City can incentivize property owners to perform an electrical load study by working with partners to provide technical assistance.
-The City may also explore the benefits and potential equity harms from requiring these studies at key points - such as at the time of sale or major retrofits - in the future.
+The City can help property owners perform electrical load studies by working with partners to provide technical assistance.
+City staff should also explore the benefits and potential equity harms from requiring these studies at key points, such as at the time of sale or major retrofits.
 Reducing the costs to building owners of hiring contractors to collect this data can accelerate investments and help owners establish necessary systems for tracking and understanding energy use and electrical capacity.

-Action EMB-5: Include Strategies To Encourage EVSE Installation In Existing Buildings In The Existing Building Electrification Roadmap
+Action EMB-4: Include Strategies To Encourage EVSE Installation In Existing Buildings In The Existing Building Electrification Roadmap strategies to encourage or require the addition of EV-charging capability when buildings are transitioned from natural gas to all-electric power.